 If Your Couch Already Has Water Rings or Stiff Patches

-- Rinse repeatedly with distilled/DI water.
+- Rinse repeatedly with clean distilled or DI water.

-- Extract moisture and dry fast.
+- Extract moisture and dry the area quickly.

 Action Summary